habi/zmk-tooth-cohort-method-manuscript/manuscript.md

 A total of 104 extracted human permanent mandibular canines were collected from university medical centers in southwest Germany and Switzerland.
 All included teeth were extracted for reasons unrelated to the study and are so-called excess material.
 The teeth were single-rooted and investigated according to their morphologic criteria.
-Inclusion criteria for teeth selection were complete coronal and root development and the absence of root fracture and resorption, coronal and radicular caries and endodontic treatment.
+Inclusion criteria for teeth selection were complete coronal and root development and the absence of root fracture and resorption, endodontic treatment no radicular and if possible no coronal caries.
-Calculus as well as hard and soft tissue was removed using an ultrasonic scaler.
+Calculus as well as hard and soft tissue was removed as well as possible using an ultrasonic scaler.
 Afterwards, the teeth were placed for one hour in a 3% hydrogen peroxide ultrasonic bath and then stored in 70% ethanol [@doi:10.1016/j.joen.2020.03.002; @doi:10.1016/j.joen.2019.11.006; @doi:10.1016/j.joen.2018.10.019; @doi:10.1016/j.joen.2015.09.007; @doi:10.1038/ijos.2017.29].

 ### Micro-CT-based morphological analysis